duncanscott/couch-cli/README.md

 encoding URLs that contain a '+' character.
 CouchDB allows database names that include the '+' character, but couch-cli will choke on such database names.

-At the time of writing (March 14, 2014), the IntelliJ gradle plugin is failing to work with gradle version 1.11 specified in the gradle wrapper task.
-You may use a local gradle install of verion 1.10 (and possibly lower) to import the project into IntelliJ.

 Some replication behavior is unintuitive.
-It is important to understand how CouchDB replication works.
 If a local version of a database is ahead of another, the other database will not be replicated to the local database.
 See the following:

     $ couch-cli list localhost
     _replicator